What is the Rich Content Editor?

 Open Keyboard Shortcuts

 Canvas users can use keyboard navigation in the Rich Content Editor.
-To view the Keyboard Shortcuts menu, click the Keyboard icon.
-You can also open the menu by pressing Alt+F8 (PC keyboard) or Option+Fn+F8 (Mac keyboard).
+To view the Keyboard Shortcuts menu, click the Keyboard icon or press the Shift+Question Mark keys simultaneously.
+You can also open the menu by pressing the Alt+F8 keys (PC keyboard) or Option+Fn+F8 keys (Mac keyboard) simultaneously.

 View Keyboard Shortcuts Menu